Parallel Xceleration Library

 The Job

-object manages device compute resources
+manages device compute resources

 const char* filename = "mu_kernel.mubin"; auto muModule = pxl::createModule(filename); job->load(muModule);